koyagabriel/ormuco-technical-test/README.md

 # ormuco-technical-test

 ## Geo Distributed LRU Cache
 The Cache library is a cache designed to be used in a distributed environment, that is , an environment setup with multiple machines separated by geographical locations.
-It replicates data across geolocation, maintains data consistency across regions and writes these data in real time.
+It replicates data across geolocation, maintains data consistency across regions and writes these data in real time by leveraging on kafka's messaging, storage and real time replication functionalities.

 ## Design